 I have spent 30 years promoting online education.
 Often successful, but not effective enough in explaining the range of opportunities and challenges related to time-flexibility in online education.
 Now, I often ponder if it could be useful to introduce a term like “streaming education” to understand the weaknesses of linear education.
 To explain why most online education not provide as much flexibility of time that I want.

 So, let me try.
 The term streaming education (Strømmeskolen in Norwegian) first appeared in my thinking when I understood that an increasing number of linear school dropouts appreciate streaming music and streaming television.
-Streaming media are there whenever they want them.
+Streaming media, also termed on demand media, are there whenever they want them.
 So, why is online education not equally available?
 Why not allow students to binge-study online courses during weekends and holidays?

 Voila – welcome streaming education!